gimunu/spectralColors/README.md

 ## color.py

 Calculate the color from a given spectral density.
-The functionality of color.py are partially overlapping with colormath (http://code.google.com/p/python-colormath/).
+The functionality of color.py are partially overlapping with [colormath](http://code.google.com/p/python-colormath/).

 External dependencies:
 * nupy